 The following pages should give you an indication of what the teaching of English looks like at Norton CEVC Primary.
 If you require any further information, please speak to Mr Mabbitt at school, the Subject Lead for English.

 Our vision, 'Learn, believe and achieve: hand in hand with God and each other', is reflected fully in our provision for teaching and learning in English.
 It is our intention when teaching the English curriculum that our pupils acquire the necessary knowledge, skills and understanding to become lifelong learners and linguists.
-We strive to ensure that all our pupils receive a well-rounded learning experience when reading, writing, speaking and listening which will equip them with the fundamental tools to achieve at Norton and beyond.
+Our pupils receive a well-rounded learning experience when reading, writing, speaking and listening which will equip them with the fundamental tools to achieve at Norton and beyond.
 It is our intention to immerse pupils in the wonders of quality texts to instil a love for reading, a passion for discovery and a confidence to explore their imagination.
 All children will have the belief that they can succeed.

 Our aims are implemented throughout daily English lessons and the curriculum as a whole.
 As part of their daily English lessons, pupils have spelling and grammar sessions as well as handwriting.
 In EYFS and KS1, RWI lessons are used to teach phonics.
 Guided and whole class reading is used in the teaching of reading.
 A wide variety of quality texts and resources are used to motivate and inspire.
 Across subjects, children are given purposeful reasons for reading, writing, speaking and listening.